Solar Together Kent

-MHCLG wants to use the information you provide about how you have become homeless (or threatened with homelessness), your housing history and the sort of things that you need help and support with.
+MHCLG wants to use the information you provide about how you became homeless (or threatened with homelessness), housing history and the sort of things that you need help and support with.

 MHCLG also wants to look at how you use other public services and benefits you receive.
 Your personal details (such as your name) will be needed for this, but the researchers will not know whose information they're looking at.

 Any information you provide will not affect the services or benefits that your receive now or in the future or used to identify fraud.

 Your information will be kept safe and confidential and handled with care and in accordance with the law.

 Understanding more about homelessness and the impact of interventions and policies

 Homelessness Data England: understanding more about the causes of homelessness and how well services meet people’s needs